Life Insurance vs Mortgage Insurance

 Mortgage Payment Protection Insurance (MPPI) and Mortgage Life Insurance often get confused.

-You can be insured for three levels – ‘accident and sickness’, ‘unemployment,’ or a combination of the two.
-The premiums for mortgage payment protection insurance will vary depending on the level of insurance you take out, your salary and mortgage size.
+You can be insured for three levels: ‘accident and sickness’, ‘unemployment’, or a combination of the two.
+The premiums for mortgage payment protection insurance will vary depending on the level of insurance you take out, your salary and the size of your mortgage.

 However, MPPI won’t be helpful to your dependents should you die, only to you.